unicycle, a Python code which carries out some operations on permutations with a single cycle.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-SUBSET, a Python library which generates, ranks and unranks various combinatorial objects.
+subset, a Python code which generates, ranks and unranks various combinatorial objects.